-These paleo peppermint marshmallows with homemade hot chocolate is absolutely to die for.
-Snuggle up with a cup of this magical deliciousness… so rich, ooey, gooey and fan-flippin-tastic!
+These paleo peppermint marshmallows with homemade hot chocolate are absolutely to die for.
+They’re gluten free, dairy free & made without refined sugar.
+Snuggle up with a cup of this magical deliciousness… so rich and ooey gooey!

 Who would have thought it would be so incredibly easy to whip up a batch of homemade peppermint marshmallows and hot chocolate?
 Seriously, I am in complete awe of this combination.